 python setup.py sdist bdist_wheel upload

-Now your package is live to the world on PyPi, and anyone can install it via
+Now your package is live to the world on PyPi.
+Anyone can install it via

 - you MUST increment the

 versionnumber for each release, or PyPi will not let you upload

 error: Upload failed (400): Binary wheel ‘*-cp36-cp36m-linux_x86_64.whl’ has an unsupported platform tag ‘linux_x86_64’.